 We in Games Finland Mentorship Program

-Our Mentorship Program is organised once a year.
-During the Program, we pair participating mentors and mentees for 3-month one-to-one mentorships.
-We offer tools and learning materials, training for the mentors, as well as peer support and networking sessions with other participants of the program.
+WiGFi Mentorship Program is a lightly structured program that pairs participants for one-to-one mentorships.
+The program also offers tools and learning materials, training for the mentors, peer support and networking opportunities.

 All members of We in Games Finland can seek mentorship through the program.
 Mentorships are a great way to learn and grow at any stage of your career, be it starting up or leveling up!

-We’re also looking for volunteer game industry mentors, both from the WiGFi community and beyond, to help our members reach their potential.
+Each year we’re also looking for volunteer game industry mentors, both from the WiGFi community and beyond.
+We welcome seasoned mentors and empower and train first time mentors to start their mentoring path.
 If you’re looking for a way to give back in the industry and learn new things, mentoring is a great way to do that!

 Welcome to participate in the We in Games Mentorship Program!